waveFrontSet/homelab/README.md

 Apps in my cluster were migrated via a lift-and-shift approach from systemd processes provisioned via ansible.

+### blocky

+[blocky](https://0xerr0r.github.io/blocky/latest/) is a DNS proxy for blocking ads.
+I also use it as local DNS server for my homelab, replacing pihole.

+### homeassistant

+[Home Assistant](https://www.home-assistant.io/) is a home automation s platform.

 ### jellyfin

 [Jellyfin](https://jellyfin.org/) is an opensource media server and, thus,